telavivmakers/geek_code/README.md

 TLOTR		=	Lord of the Rings
 TL		=	Lost
 TOB		=	Orphan Black
-Tt		=	Star Trek
+TT		=	Star Trek
 ````
 Exemplary Star Trek info
 ```
-Tt+++	=	It’s not just a TV show, it’s a religion.
+TT+++	=	It’s not just a TV show, it’s a religion.
 I know all about warp field dynamics and the principles behind the transporter.
 I have memorized the TECH manual.
 I speak Klingon.
 I go to cons with Vulcan ears on.
 I have no life.
-Tt++	=	It’s the best show around.
+TT++	=	It’s the best show around.
 I have all the episodes and the movies on tape and can quote entire scenes verbatim.
 I’ve built a few of the model kits too.
 But you’ll never catch me at one of those conventions.
 Those people are kooks.
-Tt+	=	It’s a damn fine TV show and is one of the only things good on television any more.
+TT+	=	It’s a damn fine TV show and is one of the only things good on television any more.
-Tt	=	It’s just another TV show
+TT	=	It’s just another TV show
-Tt-	=	Maybe it is just me, but I have no idea what the big deal with Star Trek is.
+TT-	=	Maybe it is just me, but I have no idea what the big deal with Star Trek is.
 Perhaps I’m missing something but I just think it is bad drama.
-Tt--	=	Star Trek is just another Space Opera.
+TT--	=	Star Trek is just another Space Opera.
 William Shatner isn’t an actor, he’s a poser!
 And what’s with this Jean-Luc Picard?
 A Frenchman with a British accent?
 Come on.
 Isn’t Voyager just a rehash of Lost in Space?
 Has Sisko even breathed in the last two seasons?
 Come on.
 I’d only watch this show if my remote control broke.
-Tt---	=	Star Trek SUCKS!
+TT---	=	Star Trek SUCKS!
 It is the worst crap I have ever seen!
 Hey, all you trekkies out there, GET A LIFE!
 (William Shatner is a t—)
 ````
-#### R – Role Playing
+### R – Role Playing
 Role-playing games such as Dungeons & Dragons have long been a part of the traditional geek life.
 Because geeks often become so involved in their role-playing that they lose touch with reality, include one of the following role-playing codes.
 ```
 R+++	=	I’ve written and published my own gaming materials.